intelowlproject/IntelOwl/docs/source/Usage.md

 * VirusTotal_v2_Scan_File: scan a file on VirusTotal using old API endpoints
 * Intezer Scan: scan a file on Intezer
 * Cuckoo_Scan: scan a file on Cuckoo
-* HybridAnalysis_Get_File: check file hash on HybridAnalysis
+* HybridAnalysis_Get_File: check file hash on HybridAnalysis sandbox reports
 * OTX_Check_Hash: check file hash on OTX Alienvault
 * MISP_Check_Hash: check a file hash on a MISP instance
 * MISPFIRST_Check_Hash: check a file hash on the FIRST MISP instance